 - 1 Turn on running water to a warm temperature.
 Avoid hot water, which can damage skin. - 2 Wet hands and wrists thoroughly, holding hands downward over the sink. - 3 Apply soap to wet skin. - 4 Rub hands together in a circular motion to create friction for a minimum of 15 seconds.
-Be sure to clean between fingers and around and under fingernails. - 5 Rinse hands and wrists under running water so soap flows downward toward fingertips until all soap is removed. - Ory wrists and hands thoroughly with a paper towel. - 7) Turn off water using a paper towel to cover the faucet handle.
+Be sure to clean between fingers and around and under fingernails. - S Rinse hands and wrists under running water so soap flows downward toward fingertips until all soap is removed. - Ory wrists and hands thoroughly with a paper towel. - 7 Turn off water using a paper towel to cover the faucet handle. - If using plain soap and water, decontaminate hands with alcohol-based, waterless hand gel prior to client contact.